aeusepi/AirBnB_Project/README.md

     - Property type (House or Apartment)
     - CX_Score (number and rating)

-Ultimately, it is not clear if a brand new host should offer a discount.
-Indded, the qualification as SuperHost has a positive impact but the amount of reviews and    quality of rating has not.
-The neighbourood and specific perks provided can be helpful to boost the listing price.
-Overall, the new host needs to make a well   rounded listing considering the location, perks and crucial elements (bedroom and bathroom) withouth necessarly offer a discount to compete successfuly in the Seattle Airbnb market.
+Ultimately, it is not clear if a brand-new host should offer a discount.
+Indded, the qualification as SuperHost has a positive impact but the number of reviews and quality of rating has not.
+The neighbourhood and specific perks provided can be helpful to boost the listing price.
+Overall, the new host needs to make a well-rounded listing considering the location, perks and crucial elements (bedroom and bathroom) without necessarily offering a discount to compete successfully in the Seattle Airbnb market.

 ## Licensing, Authors, and Acknowledgements  <a name="licensing"></a>
 * [Choose an Open Source License](https://choosealicense.com)